Going vegan is one of the best decisions you can make for yourself, the animals, or the planet.

 Should I get blood tests?

 Yes!
 It doesn’t hurt, and it only takes a few minutes to get your blood taken.
-A full blood work will check your vitamins, iron, minerals, and many of the possible deficiencies.
+Full blood work will check your vitamins, iron, minerals, and many of the possible deficiencies.

-If you are not sure how to approach it, read this article from no meat athlete about getting a proper blood test!
+If you are not sure how to approach it, read this article from a no-meat athlete about getting a proper blood test!

 5. Will I miss meat, milk, and cheese?